slaclab/pydm-tutorial/docs/source/action/designer_inline.rst

   .. warning::
      For this tutorial it is important to use this file name as it will be referenced at the other sections.
-If you change it please remember to also change at the next steps when referenced.
+If you change it, please remember to also change it in the next steps when referenced.

 * **Step 5.**